 Originally, Arizona Raft Adventure’s Classic Adventure was called the Hybrid Trip, until hybrid vehicles became popular and folks began to assume there was a motor raft on the trip.
 In 2012, AzRA changed the name from Hybrid to Classic, to avoid any confusion with motors.
 There are no motors on AzRA’s Classic Adventures.
 Historically, the Classic Adventure had a combination of oar rafts (where the guide rows with a set of large oars) and one paddle raft (where 6 participants paddle the raft with a guide steering and calling commands).
 In 2015, to accommodate the addition of camp chairs to the Classic rafting adventure, AzRA added another oar raft.
 Bringing the craft configuration to 5 oar rafts, and a total of 6 rafts on the trip.

 We are pleased to announce a change to our Grand Canyon Classic Rafting Adventure!
-Starting in 2020, a dory will be a standard part of the adventure, too!
+Starting in 2020, if available, we will do our best to have a dory be a standard part of the adventure.
+Water levels & other logistics may preclude us from having a dory on your Classic Adventure.
+If that’s the case, you will be informed ahead of time.
 A dory is a hard hulled boat, graceful in the water, and built of wood, fiberglass or aluminum.
 Martin Litton, who pioneered commercial dory use in the canyon had this to say about dories, “There’s a kind of magic about the shape of the boat in terms of its stability and its ability to recover from extreme situations.
 The boat is something beautiful to look at: it has lines that belong on the water.
 There’s a mystic thing about a dory, to those of us who know them.”
 For more information about dory history, read the History of Dories in Grand Canyon by Brad Dimock.

 What’s the Dory Like?